 Born in 1962, Andrew Henderson was brought up in Dundee and Kirriemuir, Scotland.
-He is known as Jan for reasons that will probably never become clear.
+He is now known as Jan for reasons that will probably never become clear.

 A dazzling series of career moves followed – including financial consultant, pen engraver, factory worker, hospital domestic, graphic artist, cocktail barman, rubber stamp designer, script reader, call centre worker, pepper salesman, muralist, Easter bunny, balloon decorator, actor/writer/director at a children’s theatre in New York State, French waiter (complete with fake accent) in New York City and van driver in Colorado’s Rocky Mountains (despite never having sat behind a wheel before).
 He eventually ended up in a pornography store in Texas (working, not starring).
 During this time he wrote and performed several plays, which met with decreasing financial and critical success.

-Returning to Edinburgh in 1999, he founded (and still runs) a ghost tour company called City of the Dead – which requires him to wear black continuously.
-City of the Dead explores Edinburgh’s legendary Underground City and investigates the infamous MacKenzie Poltergeist in a locked section of Greyfriars Graveyard – the best documented paranormal case of all time.
+Returning to Edinburgh in 1999, he founded (and still runs) Black Hart Entertainment (retail/publishing) and City of the Dead ghost tours, which requires him to wear black continuously.
+City of the Dead explores Edinburgh’s legendary Underground City and investigates the infamous MacKenzie Poltergeist, the best documented paranormal case of all time.